elastic/kibana/docs/discover.md

 ### Saving and reloading searches.

-Click the save button to save your search for later, or to reuse in other screens, such as Visualize.
+Click the save button to save your search for later, or to reuse it in other screens, such as Visualize.
 Saved searches can be loaded via the folder icon.

 ### Querying

-The search bar at the top allows Kibana uses Elasticsearch's support for Lucene Query String syntax.
+The search bar at the top allows Kibana to use Elasticsearch's support for Lucene Query String syntax.
 Let's say we're searching web server logs that have been parsed into a few fields.

 We can of course do free text search.
 Find requests that contain the number 200, in any field.